certeu/morio/docs/docs/reference/services/dbuilder/readme.md

   - dbuilder
 ---

-The `dbuilder` service provides on-demand builds for Debian client packages.
+The `dbuilder` service provides on-demand builds for Debian (deb) client packages.

 This service is not always running, but rather started on-demand by [the core service](/docs/reference/services/core) when a `.deb` client package needs to